sanitary laterals

 City Council -

-The council vote on the sewer system rate-backed loan resolution was 8-0 and it passed.
+The vote on the sewer rate-backed loan was 8-0 and it passed.

 City Council -

-Per the meeting-item summary, the loan proceeds were slated for sanitary sewer replacements (Harbor, 16th, and Emmet), lead service sanitary laterals, and pipe-lining in various locations, with repayment from sewer system revenues.
+The meeting-item summary listed the funded work as sanitary sewer replacements (Harbor, 16th, and Emmet), lead service sanitary laterals, and pipe-lining in various locations, with repayment from sewer system revenues.

 City Council -